Stratos, Greece

-Stratos (Στράτος, Stratus) is a settlement in central Aetolia-Acarnania, Western Greece.
+Stratos (Στράτος, Stratus, Aromanian: Sorovigli) is a settlement in central Aetolia-Acarnania, Western Greece.
 It is best known for its remains of the namesake ancient Greek city and capital of Acarnania, which lie on a hillside about 500m north of the modern village.

 Stratos is situated on the right bank of the river Acheloos, 9 km northwest of the town of Agrinio.
 The area north of Stratos is mountainous, whereas the south is flat.
-It is now an Aromanian (Vlach) village and a municipal unit of the Agrinio municipality.
+It is now an Aromanian village and a municipal unit of the Agrinio municipality.